Learn more about our Advertising Disclosure

 • Atlanta’s population is about 62% greater than Amarillo.

-• Atlanta's public transportation has a score of 8 out of 10 versus Amarillo's lower score of 2.
+• Atlanta’s public transportation score of 8 out of 10 is higher than Amarillo’s score of 2.

 • Atlanta is more walkable than Amarillo with a score of 48 out of 100 vs Amarillo’s 40 out of 100.

-• Both Atlanta and Amarillo have the same bike-friendliness score of 42 out of 100, meaning Atlanta is about as safe for cyclists as Amarillo.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+• Both Atlanta and Amarillo have similar bike-friendliness scores (42 vs 42), meaning Atlanta is about as safe for cyclists as Amarillo.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 • Atlanta’s crime rate is higher than Amarillo with a score of 64.23 compared to Amarillo’s 25.31.
 This means that Atlanta neighborhoods are safer than 64.23% of all U.S. neighborhoods, and Amarillo neighborhoods are safer than 25.31%.